It's no secret that buying a home can be expensive, especially saving up that elusive 20% deposit.

 LVR

-We’ve been going on about LVRs, so make sure you pay attention to the minimum LVR on the loans you’re looking at.
-If you have a 5% deposit saved up, you need to be looking at 95% LVR home loans.
+Make sure you pay attention to the maximum LVR on the loans you're looking at.
+If you have a 5% deposit saved up, you need to be looking specifically at 95% LVR home loans.
+Be sure you're targeting the right loan products for your circumstances.

 Loan type

-The low deposit home loans we’ve listed are for owner occupiers only.
-Meaning, they’re for people that intend on living in the property.
-If you’re after an investment property, make sure you’re looking at investment loans.
+The low deposit home loans listed above are for owner occupiers loans, meaning they're for home owners who intend to live in the property.
+If you're after an investment property, make sure you're looking at investment loans.
+The lending criteria can be quite different.

 Fees

-Most home loans come with other fees, many of which are reflected in the loan’s comparison rate.
-Pay attention to what fees you’re going to be charged, because they can sometimes make what looks like a good deal a mediocre one.
-A loan with a comparison rate that’s much higher than it’s advertised rate is likely to have some hefty fees.
+Most home loans come with fees, many of which are reflected in the loan's comparison rate.
+Pay attention to what fees you're going to be charged as they can sometimes make what looks like a good deal a mediocre one.
+A loan with a comparison rate that's considerably higher than it's advertised rate is likely to have some hefty fees attached.

 Features

-Some home loans come with features like a redraw facility or an offset account.
-These can both become handy features of your home loan, and if you’re interested in using them, make sure your home loan has them.
+Home loans come with many features.
+Things like a redraw facility or an offset account can become handy features of your home loan and if you're interested in using them, make sure your home loan includes them.

 Should you take out a low deposit home loan?